• Skip to main content

 Imported Motorcycles Bought by Country

-The pre-sorted list below showcases marketing intelligence for the top 100 buyers of motorcycles, ranked in ascending order starting with the greatest annual sales amount.
+The sortable table below showcases marketing intelligence for the top 100 buyers of motorcycles, ranked in ascending order starting with the greatest annual sales amount.
 The 4-digit Harmonized System (HS) code is 8711 for motorcycles including mopeds and cycles fitted with an auxiliar motor.

 The 6-digit HS codes pertinent to motorcycle parts or accessories are 871410, 871411 and 871419.